by Amy Medling, founder of PCOS Diva

-If you’re a Diva and have been following my blog for a while now, you know I always say that “food is medicine”.
+If you’re a PCOS Diva and have been following my blog for a while now, you know that “food is medicine”.
 Eating the best foods for the body, in their most natural and nourishing state, can balance and heal even the most challenging symptoms of PCOS.
 Inflammation, infertility, overweight and obesity, insulin resistance, type 2 diabetes, hypertension, and other serious health risks associated with PCOS may be controlled and eliminated OR irritated and increased by the foods we eat.
 The choice is up to us, and knowledge is the key to making the best choices possible that empower ourselves to improve our health and well-being.
-That’s what being a Diva is all about!
+That’s what being a PCOS Diva is all about!

 Chronic, persistent, low-grade inflammation is now understood to be an important underlying factor in chronic diseases including PCOS.1,2 This “meta-inflammation”3 contributes to the onset of an extensive list of undesirable physiological responses, including insomnia, weight gain and obesity, hormone disruption, insulin resistance, diabetes, dysmenorrhea and fertility issues, cardiovascular disease, digestive issues, allergies, and auto-immune dysfunction, especially in women who have PCOS.